UK & European Patent Attorney

-Helen is a technical assistant in Mathys & Squire’s IT & engineering team, specialising in semiconductors.
-She holds a first class MA honours degree in Natural Sciences as well as a PhD in Materials Science.
+Helen is an Associate in Mathys & Squire’s IT & engineering team.
+She holds a first class master’s degree in natural sciences as well as a PhD in materials science.

-Helen holds a first class MSci honours degree from the University of Cambridge in Natural Sciences, with a particular focus on Physics and Materials Science.
+Helen holds a first class master’s degree from the University of Cambridge in natural sciences, with a particular focus on physics and materials science.
 She then went on to complete a PhD at the Cambridge Centre for Gallium Nitride, focusing on the characterisation of quantum dots for single photon sources.
 During her PhD, Helen was awarded a funded Fellowship to conduct collaborative research into laser spectroscopy of quantum dots at the University of Tokyo.

-Helen also holds a Postgraduate Certificate in Intellectual Property Law from Queen Mary London, in which she won the GSK prize for the highest mark in the patents module.
+Helen also holds a Postgraduate Certificate in Intellectual Property Law from Queen Mary London, in which she won the GlaxoSmithKline (GSK) prize for the highest mark in the patents module.

 Memberships & organisations